 How to give CPR to a child

-How do we know this child is really not breathing?
+How to determine that a child is not breathing?

 Give five (5) rescue breaths first

-However, an infant or a child's heart usually stops because there's been an issue with their breathing.
+However, a child's (and baby's) heart usually stops because there's been an issue with their breathing.
 This means that their little body is already short of oxygen, so their cells are desperate for it.